 In 2003, the tech editor at The New York Times approached me about covering Silicon Valley.
 I told him all the reasons that didn’t make sense and gave him the names of people with more experience as a daily journalist.
 But he persisted and it proved an opportunity too enticing to refuse.
 At the Times, I covered Google going public, H-P’s canning of Carly Fiorina (that piece won a “best in business writing” award in the breaking news category from The Society of American Business Editors and Writers), and wrote some of the earliest articles about Facebook.
 In 2005, I was temporarily moved to the National desk, where I spent eight months writing about New Orleans after Hurricane Katrina.

 I loved the Times but missed books and longer-form articles.
 In 2008, I took a buyout from the paper to start work on a new book that would take readers into the lucrative world of fringe financing.
 In 2010, I published BROKE, USA: From Pawnshops to Poverty, Inc. – How the Working Poor Became Big Business.
 That led to a miserable year working for “NewsBeast”—Newsweek and the Daily Beast.
 The silver lining of that experience was that my unhappiness propelled me to meet with Jon Karp, an old editor who was now the head man at Simon & Schuster.
 Jon offered me an escape hatch, signing me up to write a book about the rebuilding of New Orleans post-Katrina.
-That book is KATRINA: After the Flood – my latest book and, I believe, also my best.
+That book is KATRINA: After the Flood – my latest full-length book and, I believe, also my best.

 (From a 1992 Interview, source unknown)